AlgyJr/ios_guides/Creating-a-Custom-Camera-View.md

 - **UIImageView** This will hold the captured still image after you take a picture.
 - **UIButton** This button will "take a picture".

+### Step 2: Create Outlets and Actions

+Create Outlets for the UIView and UIImageView.
+- Name the UIView, `viewFinder`.
+- Name the UIImageView, `captureImageView`.

+Create an Action for the UIButton.
+- Name the method, `didTakePhoto`.